boljen/node-json-tcp/docs/full.md

-# full implementation
+# Full Implementation (on top of basic)

-The full implementation supports message types and offers reply functionality.
+The full implementation is built on top of the basic implementation and adds an opinionated messaging and reply system on to

 ## Initialization